What is Maxzide and how is it used?

 NDC 0378-0460-01 bottles of 100 tablets

-MAXZIDE®-25 MG tablets (triamterene and hydrochlorothiazide tablets, USP) are green bow-tie shaped, single scored tablets with B to the left of the score and M9 to the right of the score on one side and MAXZIDE on the other side.
+MAXZIDE®-25 MG tablets (triamterene and hydrochlorothiazide tablets, USP) are green, bow-tie shaped, single scored tablets with B to the left of the score and M9 to the right of the score on one side of the tablet and MAXZIDE on the other side.
 Each tablet contains 37.5 mg of triamterene, USP and 25 mg of hydrochlorothiazide, USP.
 They are supplied as follows:

 NDC 0378-0464-01 bottles of 100 tablets

 Store at 20° to 25°C (68° to 77°F).
 [See USP Controlled Room Temperature.]